sourcegear/rust-vs-extension/getting_started.md

 # Getting Started

-This guide is current as of preview version 0.8.
+This guide is current as of version 1.0.

 For a list of highlights about each release, see the [Release Notes](release_notes.md).